cloudevents/spec/docs/GOVERNANCE.md

 - All comments have been addressed.
 - PRs that have objections/concerns will be discussed off-line by interested parties.
 A resolution, updated PR, will be expected from those talks.

+Anyone is welcome to comment on PRs, not just Admins, voting members or regular call participants.
+The goal of the project is consensus and broad community support, so community input is strongly encouraged.

 ## Voting